 They recorded an acoustic live version for Love Doesn't Happen That Way at Unisinos FM, when they were interviewed there the day before the Porto Alegre show.

-Back in São Paulo they played more shows with Ricardo on the drums and recorded the Gaye's Let's Get It On version during a rehearsal, which was later used for the Valentine's day tribute album by 123 indiezinhos recs.
+Back to São Paulo they played more shows with Ricardo in the drums and recorded the Gaye's Let's Get It On cover during a rehearsal, which was later used for the Valentine's day tribute album by 123 indiezinhos recs.

 Megssa Fernandes (invited to be the main vocalist by Cesar and Gilberto minutes before the Porto Alegre gig) and guitarrist Paulo Vera (invited by Megssa, later) joined the band, Fabio Barbosa re-joined and they started to rehearse.